top of page

 • Stage two is how nature transforms them.
 Coral attachment grows and transforms into a living reef.

-deCaire states "I would also like to point out that this installation is by no means over and the second phase is dependant on nature's artists of the sea, to nurture, evolve, and apply the patina of life."(1)
+"I would also like to point out that this installation is by no means over and the second phase is dependant on nature's artists of the sea, to nurture, evolve, and apply the patina of life"(1)

-To place the statues in the ocean, special lift bags were used to help control the position as they were lowered to the ocean floor.
-Once in place, the statues were drilled into place using pilings and specialized hydraulic drills
+Special lift bags were used to help control the position as they were lowered to the ocean floor to place the statues in the ocean.
+Once in place, the statues were drilled into place using pilings and specialized hydraulic drills.

 Location and timing

-Seascape and MUSA are North of the Manchones Reef (down current) where they are protected from tropical storms and able to optimize coral spawning advantage.
-Photo credit @jaspersblueworld
+Seascape and MUSA are North of the Manchones Reef (down current), where they are protected from tropical storms and can optimize coral spawning advantage -photo credit @jaspersblueworld.

 The location of the statues is of paramount importance.
 The permanent resting place is given much consideration before submerging the statues.
 Where possible, they are placed downstream from a healthy reef to intercept the all-important flow of coral larvae.
 In the case of the Silent Evolution, it is also protected by the Manchones reef system in the case of a tropical storm.

-The shape of the Silent Evolution is the shape of an eye that faces the pathways of hurricanes, reducing the energy they spend on the statues.
+The Silent Evolution is the shape of an eye that faces the pathways of hurricanes, reducing the energy they spend on the statues.

 Timing is also crucial.
-Coral spawning occurs in sync with lunar cycles and the pulses of larvae sent out are fairly predictable.
+Coral spawning occurs in sync with lunar cycles, and the pulses of larvae sent out are pretty predictable.
 Deploying statues to coincide with one of these events gives them much more chance to acquire a new generation of coral before other species, such as large algae, take hold.

-In some statues, this process of coral growth has been aided by the implantation of storm-damaged nubbins and fragments that have been raised in nurseries, such as The Man on Fire, Holy man, and The Gardner.
+In some statues, this process of coral growth has been aided by the implantation of storm-damaged nubbins and fragments raised in nurseries, such as The Man on Fire, Holy Man, and The Gardner.

 The artists and their statues